-- Clean and sanitize food preparation equipment, such as food slicers, and utensils before and after use to prevent cross-contact.
+- Clean and sanitize food preparation equipment, such as food slicers, and utensils before and after use.

 - Clean and sanitize trays and baking sheets after each use.
 Oils can seep through wax paper or other liners and cause cross-contact.

-- A study found that for removal of peanut allergens from hands, liquid soap, bar soap, and commercial wipes were very effective.
+One study found that liquid soap, bar soap and commercial wipes were very effective at removing peanut allergens from hands.
 Plain water and antibacterial hand sanitizer left detectable levels of peanut allergen on 3 out of 12 and 6 out of 12 hands, respectively.

 Distribution of peanut allergen in the environment.
 Perry TT, Conover-Walker MK, Pomes A, Chapman MD, Wood RA.
 J.Clin Immunol, Vol. 113, No. 5.
 Retrieved from http://www.jacionline.org/article/S0091-6749(04)01067-X/fulltext